neelblabla/ESG-and-Financial-Performance/README.md

 YoY changes in ESG seem to be a better indicator of subsequent movements in financial metrics than same year absolute values

-Robustness of the model ensured by training the models for 100 iterations, each time on randomly split training and test sets
+Robustness of the results is ensured by training the models for 100 iterations, each time on randomly split training and test sets

 ### Description of folders: